 Regulatory Framework

-In the seven Gaspart states, the rights and obligations of the companies have historically been regulated exclusively through concession contracts. generally, the State Secretariats for Infrastructure or Energy for each state oversees the execution of the concession contract and measure the performance of the distribution company.
+In the states in which the Gaspart LDCs are located, the rights and obligations of the companies have historically been regulated exclusively through concession contracts.
+As general rule, the Secretary of Infrastructure or Energy for each state oversees the execution of the concession contract and measures the performance of the distribution company.

-Since 1999, the state governments have been working to create regulatory agencies to fortify the rights and obligations of the gas distribution companies as well as facilitate the transparent creation of clear, consistent and enforceable regulatory rules.
+Since 1999, the state governments have been working to create regulatory agencies to fortify the rights and obligations of the gas distribution companies as well as to facilitate the transparent creation of clear, consistent and enforceable regulatory regime.
 State and local governments are also seeking to ensure that municipal laws promote the use of natural gas for residences, vehicles and commercial enterprises.
 In the state capital cities of Salvador, Bahiá and Aracajú, Sergipe, municipal building codes now mandate the installation of natural gas piping for all new construction.
 Similar codes are currently undergoing final review in the cities of Maceió, Alagóas and Recife, Pernambuco.

-In the largest and most influential state of the Northeast, Bahiá, the regulatory agency is AGERBA, whose staff is currently being selected and trained.
-AGERBA is currently working on its initial set of regulations with inputs from Enron’s and Petrobrás’s regulatory teams.
-In the states of Pernambuco and Sergipe, the recently organized regulatory agencies (ARPE and ASES, respectively) are also working on similar initiatives.
-In some of the smaller states (Alagóas and Paraíba), no regulatory agency has been established yet.
-The regulatory activities of these states are still under the umbrella of the Secretariat of Infrastructure or Energy, and will likely remain so, given the relatively small size of their markets.
+In Bahiá, the largest and most influential state in the Northeast, the regulatory agency is AGERBA, whose staff is currently being selected and trained.
+AGERBA is currently working on an initial set of regulations with direct input from Enron’s and Petrobrás’s regulatory teams.
+In the states of Pernambuco and Sergipe, the recently organized regulatory agencies (ARPE and ASES, respectively) are working on similar initiatives.
+In the smaller states of Alagóas and Paraíba, no regulatory agency has yet been established.
+The regulatory activities of these smaller states are still under the umbrella of the respective Secretary of Infrastructure or Energy, and will likely remain so, given the relatively small size of their markets.

 In the southern states of Santa Catarina and Paraná, the focus has been on completing construction of the initial distribution system to receive the first shipments of Bolivian gas.
 As both of these states have large state-owned electricity companies, establishing independent regulating agencies will most likely occur simultaneously with the privatization of their power companies.
 In the meantime, the activities of SCGás and Compagás will continue to be regulated contractually through their concession agreements.

 The basic characteristics of all of the Gaspart concession contracts are closed-access, exclusive, statewide concessions with specific rules for the remuneration of capital and for tariff adjustments.
-The term of the concessions is 50 years, a period considered reasonable for the LDCs to invest the large sums necessary for the construction of an extensive and reliable gas distribution network within each state.
+The term of the concessions for all LDCs except Compagás (which has a 30-year term) is 50 years, periods considered reasonable for the LDCs to invest the large sums necessary for the construction of an extensive and reliable gas distribution network within each state.

 Tariffs

-The tariff formula allows the LDCs to recover fully their expenses and a 20% real return on the regulatory asset base.
+The tariff formula in the concession contracts allows the Gaspart LDCs to recover fully their expenses and a 20% real return on the regulatory asset base.
 The regulatory asset base is defined as the companies’ fixed assets (net of accumulated depreciation), all adjusted for inflation IGP-M) plus the capitalized portion of current projects underway.
-In addition, the concession contract also allows for the pass-through of operational and administrative expenses, taxes and depreciation.
+In addition, the concession contracts also allow for the pass-through of operational and administrative expenses, taxes and depreciation.
 The newly formed regulatory agencies have not yet established the terms of the tariff review.

-In addition to these adjustments, the tariffs may be adjusted annually on the basis of inflation [(IGP-M)].
-[Concessions contracts call it IGP.
-Verify whether this means IGP-M.] Uncontrollable costs such as the cost of gas and the revenue taxes are always subject to 100% pass-through.
+In addition to these adjustments, the tariffs may be adjusted annually for inflation (IGP-M), even though the LDCs have never exercised the option to escalate the tariffs.
+Uncontrollable costs such as the cost of gas and the revenue taxes are always subject to 100% pass-through.
 Each concessionaire’s operating expenses and margins may be increased by 20% as part of the tariff calculation, giving the companies a further profitability cushion.
 The volumes utilized to calculate the per-unit tariffs are 80% of the previous year’s volume.